wentaozone/cocoapods-xcode-plugin/README.md

 - Creates podspecs from a template
 - Shows command output in the window console
 - Installs documentation (from CocoaDocs) for the CocoaPods used in the open Xcode workspace
-- Downloads, updates, and installs CocoaPods
+- Supports using a custom path to your CocoaPods installation

 ![Menu](https://github.com/kattrali/cocoadocs-xcode-plugin/raw/master/menu.png)